Pok000/Ghidra-Hexviewer/README.md

 4. Refresh and bind a key to it

 ## Usage
-Self explanatory, just set your byte row to your preffered size and you are done!
+Self explanatory, just set your byte row to your preffered size and you are done.

 ![Showcase](./media/showcase.png)